Royal Astronomical Society: Fellows

 Full members of the RAS are styled Fellows, and may use the post-nominal letters FRAS.
-Fellowship is open to anyone over the age of 18 who is considered acceptable to the society.
+Fellowship is open to anyone over the age of 18 whose application is acceptable to the society; new fellows are elected by the Council.
+Eligible applicants include those with a professional interest in astronomy or geophysics, amateurs who have demonstrated a strong commitment to these fields, and other professionals who serve the wider interests of the society.
 As a result of the society's foundation in a time before there were many professional astronomers, no formal qualifications are required.
-However, around three quarters of fellows are professional astronomers or geophysicists.
-Most of the other fellows are postgraduate students studying for a PhD in those fields, but there are also advanced amateur astronomers, historians of science who specialise in those disciplines, and other related professionals.
-The society acts as the professional body for astronomers and geophysicists in the UK and fellows may apply for the Science Council's Chartered Scientist status through the society.
-The fellowship passed 3,000 in 2003.
+The fellowship consists of PhD-level professional scientists, postgraduate researchers, retired scientists, amateur scientists and undergraduates; around a quarter of fellows are based overseas.
+The society is a member of the Science Council and acts as the professional body for astronomers and geophysicists in the UK.
+As of 2025, the society has more than 4,000 fellows.

 Friends

 In 2009 an initiative was launched for those with an interest in astronomy and geophysics but without professional qualifications or specialist knowledge in the subject.
 Such people may join the Friends of the RAS, which offers popular talks, visits and social events.